 - Abundant supplies of firewood are no longer available for most people.
 Many forest companies now charge for this once-free resource.
 On Vancouver Island, commercial firewood cutters and special interest groups also compete for the local supply.

 - Even when sourced for “free”, firewood is far from free, assuming you value your time.
 Think of all the hours and physical effort required to source out and then cut the firewood.
 Then add up all the costs of your equipment & gasoline.
 Once cut, you still need to haul it home in your truck or trailer.
 Then split it, stack it, dry it, etc.

 - If you prefer to pay for your firewood split and delivered, this is no longer a cheap option.
 Firewood now costs an average of $250-$350 per cord, plus delivery.
 When used for primary heat, it’s not unheard of to burn 6-8 cords a season.

 - Finally, you need adequate space to store all this wood.
-You then have to find and split some kindling, and drag all this splintery mess into your house.
+You then have to find and split some kindling, and then drag all this splintered mess into your house.
 Then you light (and re-light) the fireplace night after night, and continually dispose of the ash.
-There are easier ways…
+There are easier ways to stay warm…

 Canadian Propane Association